tracebin/tracebin/README.md

 sudo -u postgres -i pgxn load -d tracebin_production quantile
 ```

+For more information about the `quantile` extension, visit [pgxn.org/dist/quantile/](https://pgxn.org/dist/quantile/).

 ## Data Interchange

 Data received from agents must have a certain schema in order for Tracebin to be able to parse it.
 For now, that data can fall into two categories: `cycle_transaction`, and `system_health_sample`.
 We'll call a single instance of either of these a "unit."